lndgalante/which-icon-is-that/README.md

 ## Services

-- Vercel
+- Vercel for client deployment
-- Deno deploy
+- Heroku for server deployment
-- Upstash
+- Upstash for serverless redis
-- Plausible
+- Plausible for analytics
-- Deno Deploy
-- FeedbackFish
+- FeedbackFish for feedback